How to Remove Background in GIMP (And a Faster Free Alternative)

 For a desktop app: GIMP.
 For a browser-based tool: imgmend — free, no signup, faster than GIMP for most use cases.

-Free, no signup, instant results — works in your browser.
+Free, no signup, transparent PNG output — works in your browser.